 Well, let’s see:

-Time management and sleep statistics show that getting a full eight hours of sleep a night does wonders for your working life.
+Time management and sleep statistics show that getting a full eight hours of sleep a night does wonder for your working life.
 Getting more sleep also helps improve your mood.

 Don’t believe us?

 Tchaikovsky, Thomas Mann, and Beethoven all benefited from healthy and full sleep each night and were all incredibly successful composers!